sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 The project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal.
 It was misdirected work because I was mistakenly focused on tooling (the visualization of the health status of a wide variety of patients) instead of being focused on the solution of a specific hair-on-fire problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).

 # 4. Proof of concept
 The scientific method is a general purpose and skeptical approach to testing a wide variety of hypotheses.
 Co-scientist is an AI agent that automates parts of hypothesis testing.
-To dbbbemonstrate the co-scientist proof of concept, Google research developed and tested hypotheses in three biomedical areas:
+To demonstrate the co-scientist proof of concept, Google research developed and tested hypotheses in three biomedical areas:
 * drug repurposing,
 * novel target discovery, and
 * explaining mechanisms of anti-microbial resistance.